Does Your House Have Aluminum Wiring

 - Complete Replacement with Copper Cable.
 Replacement of the aluminum branch circuit conductors with copper wire eliminates the primary cause of the potential hazards, the aluminum wire itself.

 2. COPALUM Method of Repair.
-As an Alternate to rewiring with copper, CPSC recommends attaching a short section of copper wire to the ends of the aluminum wire at connection points (a technique commonly referred to as “pigtailing”) using a special connector named COPALUM to join the wires.
+As an Alternate to rewiring with copper, CPSC recommends attaching a short section of copper wire to the ends of the aluminum wire at connection points (a technique commonly referred to as “pigtailing”).
+Using a special connector named COPALUM to join the wires.
 CPSC staff considers pigtailing with a COPALUM connector to be a safe and permanent repair of the existing aluminum wiring.

 The CPSC continues to explain these are the only methods they approve for repairs.
 The use of twist on wire nuts or hardware store style crimp connectors are not to be used.
+Only a qualified electrician should attempt aluminum wire repairs.

 Most of all, it is important to remember safety is always our most important goal.
 This is not a “Home Owner” or “Handyman” repair, aluminum wiring repair should be left to experienced and qualified electricians with special tools and training.